SirDap/tripodvideoninja/_posts/2016-01-09-masquerading-mp4-files.markdown

 Um, ya.

 My guess is, in the old days any file that ended in MP4 was thought to conform the MP4 standard.
-Makes sense.
+Makes sense, right?
 That implies the audio stream for MP4 files should be AAC, MP3 or a few other audio codecs.[^3] In that bucket list is _not_ PCM audio!
-This strict convention is what i surmise QT7 and Compressor 4 adhere to and therefore could not open the XAVC-S file from the video camera.
+This strict convention is what i surmise QT7 and Compressor 4.2 adhere to and therefore could not open the XAVC-S file from the video camera.

-The renaming hint came from a StackExchange and FFMPEG page[^4] [^5] after searching for the QT7 error message `An invalid sample description was found in the movie`.
+The renaming hint came from a StackExchange[^4] and FFMPEG page[^5] after searching for the QT7 error message `An invalid sample description was found in the movie`.

 In the OP's case, a masquerading MP4 file contained both AAC and AC3 audio tracks—the latter which is not allowed per the MP4 spec.
 It's interesting to note Handbrake (version 0.10.2 x86_64 (2015061100)) now automatically renames the destination file extension from `mp4` to `m4v` upon adding an AC3 audio track!
 It seems programs like VLC, which have always played the file, and now QT X and FCP X, probably do not give much importance to the actual file extension but instead to the stream data inside and are thus more lenient.

 ### M4V is like Apple's New MOV

 Like the standard quicktime `mov` container, `m4v` seems to have more for flexibility for packaging MP4 streams—in this case, for PCM audio.
-After all, the `m4v` container is developed by Apple.[^6]
+After all, like `mov`, the `m4v` container is developed by Apple.[^6]

-For a long time, i placed the emphasis on the **v** of m4**v**—that it's MP4 video.
-But in a way, the emphasis is really on the **4**: it's like m**o**v but just with the middle letter changed.
+For a long time, i placed the emphasis on the **v** of m4**v**—that it's MP4 **v**ideo.
+But in a way, perhaps the emphasis is really on the **4**: it's like m**o**v but just with the middle letter changed for mp**4** files.

 ### Appendix